-The Company is not exposed to significant interest rate risk since it has no interest-bearing debt except loans from related party and third party, which bear a fixed rate of interest.
+The Company is not exposed to significant interest rate risk since it has no interest-bearing debt except loans from related party, which bears a fixed rate of interest.
 Cash is held in accounts of financial institutions that do not bear significant interest.